erubinof/GEOG418-Final-Project/README.md

 </div>
 <p style="text-align: center;"><em> Figure 18: Geographic Weighted Regression Map</em></p>

 The GWR map shows how the relationship between forest pest infestation and winter temperature varies across different regions in the study area.
 Each point on the map represents a location where the GWR model has calculated a local relationship between pest infestation and temperature, based on nearby areas.
-The color of the points indicates the strength or magnitude of this relationship, with different colors representing higher or lower coefficients for the relationship.
+The colour of the points indicates the strength or magnitude of this relationship, with different colours representing higher or lower coefficients for the relationship.

-The areas with brighter colors like yellow indicate a strong positive relationship between winter temperature and forest pest infestation, meaning that in these regions, higher temperatures are more strongly associated with higher levels of pest infestation.
-Darker colors like purple show areas where the relationship is weak or negative, indicating that temperature has less of an effect, or a reversed effect, on pest infestation in those regions.
+The areas with brighter colours like yellow indicate a strong positive relationship between winter temperature and forest pest infestation, meaning that in these regions, higher temperatures are more strongly associated with higher levels of pest infestation.
+Darker colours like purple show areas where the relationship is weak or negative, indicating that temperature has less of an effect, or a reversed effect, on pest infestation in those regions.
 ## Conclusion
 In this tutorial, we have gone through a comprehensive analysis of the relationship between winter temperatures and forest pest disturbance events in British Columbia, using a variety of spatial statistical methods.
 The process began with cleaning and mapping the climate data.
 This was followed by performing climate data interpolation to estimate temperature values across the study area.
 We applied both Inverse Distance Weighting (IDW) and Kriging as interpolation methods to assess which approach best captured the temperature variations across the region.

 Next, we moved to the analysis of forest pest disturbances.
 Descriptive statistics were used to summarize the pest disturbance data, followed by mapping these events and conducting point pattern analysis to explore spatial distributions.
-The Nearest Neighbor, Quadrat, and K-function analyses allowed us to assess the spatial arrangement of forest pest disturbances and identify the patterns of clustering that we see.
+The Nearest Neighbour, Quadrat, and K-function analyses allowed us to assess the spatial arrangement of forest pest disturbances and identify the patterns of clustering that we see.
 This, along with mapping the density of forest pest disturbances and temperature, gave us a base that we could then build from to assess the relationship between the two datasets.

 We then explored the relationship between winter temperature and forest pest disturbance through regression analysis, first using Ordinary Least Squares (OLS) regression and then assessing spatial autocorrelation of the OLS residuals through Moran's I, Local Moran's I, and Moran's I scatterplots.
 These tests revealed spatial dependencies in the residuals, highlighting regions where pest disturbances were not well explained by temperature alone.
 Finally, we applied Geographic Weighted Regression (GWR) to account for spatial variation in the temperature-pest relationship, showing how temperature impacts forest pest disturbances differently across British Columbia.
 This all showed that winter temperature is not the greatest factor to look at when looking to understand where forest pest disturbance events may occur.
 It may be part of the story, but there are likely many more influences to these events that we did not take into consideration for this study.
+This aligns with previous studies, such as those by MacQuarrie et al. (2024) and Woods (2011), which highlight the role of climate in influencing pest outbreaks, and the need for continued research on these relationships.

 While this study offers valuable insights, there are limitations, such as the uneven distribution of weather stations, the exclusion of precipitation data, and the lack of species specific data.
 These limitations underline the need for further research to develop more understanding of the complex interactions between climate and forest pests.
 It is also important to acknowledge that our findings do still contribute to understanding the potential impacts of climate change on forest pest disturbances, which are important for managing forest health and mitigating the effects of climate change on carbon sequestration in British Columbia.
 ## References